-Summer festival season is tapping me on the shoulder.
-One of my favourite ways to kick of the summer of festivals is to jet down to Coachella for 2.5 days of sun, fun, stellar music, crazy art and big, beautiful crowds.
+Coachella is: all the crowds, all the music and all the heat.
+Every April thousands of festival lovers take over the Palm Springs area.
+One of my favourite ways to kick off a summer of festivals is to jet down to Coachella for 2.5 days of sun, fun, stellar music, crazy art and big, beautiful crowds.
 Coachella is the first big American music festival of the summer season and usually harkens the first hot hot hot weekends in the Coachella Valley, located about three hours east of Los Angeles and 45 minutes from my one of my favourite US Sun destinations: Palm Springs and Joshua Tree National Park.

 Located in Indio, California the 17 year-old music festival is one of the best organized, greenest and cleanest festivals I’ve attended.
 The grounds are generally immaculate thanks to the festival’s posh hosts, the Empire Polo Club.
 Cochella’s grass is shorn like a navy boy’s haircut and the palm trees perfectly hug the funktastic art installations and five plus music stages.